 All moving parts in the carburettor are resistant to wear.
 Dismantling the carburettor will only be necessary in the event of faults.

 Diaphragm carburettors are particularly sensitive to dirt.
-The carburettor must be therefore throughly cleaned externally before being dismantled.
+The carburettor must therefore be thoroughly cleaned externally before being dismantled.
 Only clean tools which fit should be used for working on the carburettor.